cloudsolver/aws-saa/atoms/Route 53.md

 ## Route 53 Details

 ### Record Type
-- A => IPv4, supports multiple IP addresses. #reliable
+- A => IPv4, supports multiple IP addresses. #resilient
 	- Alias (AWS Extension) Records are used to point a hostname to an AWS Resource such as CloudFront distribution (rohitsood.com => d2ysinytc0i3i0.cloudfront.net.).
 This is how you point your zone apex to an Amazon Resource such as ELB.
 There is no additional charge. #cost-optimize
 	- You cannot use an Alias for an EC2 DNS name or S3 Buckets!
 You can however use it for an ELB, VPC Interface Endpoints, S3 Websites, Elastic Beanstalk infrastructure, .
 	- AWS Resources expose an AWS Hostname that can be used with an A record (alias) - free and has health check.